 TrackMaven stakeholders wanted to see an increase in sales-accepted leads.
+I lead the design efforts and collaborated with the internal marketing team.
 We hypothesized that the lead-flow feature of the Wordpress website needed to be streamlined to help our potential customers avoid wasting a lot of precious time.

 This feature is crucially important as a means of driving leads to the TrackMaven sales team.
 The previous user flow was overly complicated and unnecessarily separated into three pages.
 The step indicators set forth helpful expectations for our users, and are a generally helpful feature when a process is divided into multiple stages.
 For this purpose, however, they simply added clutter.

 I saw a usefulness in the "Add another competitor" function, so I kept it in the next iteration.
 The form's simplicity offered potential customers an opportunity to add ten competitors without overwhelming or intimidating them with ten fields right off the bat.

 The horizontal layout needed to go.
 The call to action's poor proximity and awkward language caused some confusion with our users.

 At first, I wanted to keep the icons because several of the social icons are easily recognizable (i.e. Twitter, YouTube, Facebook, etc.).
 TrackMaven provides tracking of certain channels, however, whose icons are not quite as recognizable without including labels.
 When I included labels, the icons became just another unnecessary visual obstacle for our users.
 The icons worked in some instances, but for this particular occasion, we wanted users to get through the form as quickly and painlessly as possible.
 So, I removed the icons and used labels instead.